Jeffrey Wigand

 Jeffrey Stephen Wigand (/ˈwaɪɡænd/; born December 17, 1942) is an American biochemist and tobacco industry whistleblower.

-He is a former vice president of research and development at Brown & Williamson in Louisville, Kentucky, who worked on the development of reduced-harm cigarettes and in 1996 blew the whistle on tobacco tampering at the company.
+He is a former vice president of research and development at Brown & Williamson in Louisville, Kentucky, who worked on the development of reduced-harm cigarettes and in 1996 exposed tobacco tampering at the company.
 This was adapted for 1999 film The Insider, with Russell Crowe portraying Wigand.

 He currently lectures around the world and serves as a consultant for various tobacco issues.

 Early life, military service and education

 Wigand was born in New York City and grew up in the Bronx and later Pleasant Valley, New York.
 After a brief time in the military (including a short assignment in Vietnam), he earned a Master's and a PhD from the University at Buffalo in Biochemistry.

 Career

 Prior to working for Brown & Williamson, Wigand worked for several health care companies, including Pfizer and Johnson & Johnson.
-In addition, he was employed as General Manager and Marketing Director at Union Carbide in Japan, and as a senior vice president at Technicon Instruments.
+In addition, he was employed as General Manager and marketing director at Union Carbide in Japan, and as a senior vice president at Technicon Instruments.